NOTICE

 IRELAND

-Names of the medicinal product in the Member States of the Economic Area European
+Names of the medicine in the member states of the European Economic Area

 Not applicable.

-[To be completed later by the holder]
+[to be completed later by the holder]

 {month YYYY}.